JoANeS86/ML-on-Google-Cloud/notes.md

 Vizier works as a **black-box optimization service**, meaning it can tune hyperparameters for models built with any framework, as long as the training code reports a target metric (such as validation accuracy).
 In the example, a custom containerized TensorFlow model is tuned for learning rate, optimizer momentum, and number of neurons.
 Vizier runs multiple trials, evaluates model performance, and identifies the best hyperparameter configuration based on the chosen optimization metric.

-Overall, the lesson shows how Vertex AI Vizier simplifies and automates hyperparameter tuning, enabling faster convergence to high-quality models while minimizing unnecessary training runs.
+Vertex AI Vizier simplifies and automates hyperparameter tuning, enabling faster convergence to high-quality models while minimizing unnecessary training runs.